marcglasberg/asyncredux.com/flutter/advanced-actions/action-selectors.md

 ### Other usages

 Selectors are not limited to actions.
-You can also use them in your widgets.
-More on this in [Advanced Selectors](../miscellaneous/selectors.md).
+You can also use [widget selectors](../miscellaneous/widget-selectors).